How We Use AI and JTBD to Accelerate Portfolio Company Growth

 - JTBD Reduces Strategic Drift

-- To Sum Up: A Better Way to Evaluate Growth Before You Invest
+- To Sum Up: A Better Way to Accelerate Growth Through Customer Understanding

-When evaluating potential acquisitions, most investors focus on traditional metrics: financial health, operational efficiency, competitive landscape, and leadership strength.
+When evaluating portfolio company growth potential, most executives focus on traditional metrics: financial health, operational efficiency, competitive landscape, and leadership strength.
 These are useful foundations—but they primarily reflect the past.

-At thrv, we understand that growth-focused investing is about the future: Will this company grow?
+At thrv, we understand that growth-focused operations are about the future: Will this company grow?
 Can it generate new revenue quickly and predictably?
-Most importantly, will that growth drive a premium valuation at exit?
+Most importantly, will that growth drive sustainable competitive advantages?

-This is where traditional due diligence often misses the mark.
+This is where traditional assessment often misses the mark.
 Financial statements show historical trends but can't predict what will unlock the next revenue chapter.
 Market sizing studies estimate the total addressable market (TAM) but don't reveal whether a company is solving problems customers urgently need addressed.

-At thrv, we go beyond traditional due diligence by using AI to analyze customer jobs, uncover unmet needs, and project scalable growth opportunities.
-Our proprietary platform applies machine learning to customer research—enabling faster, more accurate assessments of value creation potential.
+At thrv, we go beyond traditional assessment by using AI to analyze customer jobs, uncover unmet needs, and project scalable growth opportunities.
+Our proprietary platform applies machine learning to customer research—enabling faster, more accurate assessments of growth potential.

-We help investors move beyond backward-looking indicators by providing a measurable way to assess customer demand, product alignment, and expansion potential—before capital is committed.
-Our Jobs to be Done framework offers a forward-looking lens into whether a company can deliver repeatable, scalable growth after acquisition.
+We provide portfolio company executives with a measurable way to assess customer demand, product alignment, and expansion potential—before capital is committed to major initiatives.
+Our Jobs to be Done framework offers a forward-looking lens into whether a company can deliver repeatable, scalable growth.

-Our proprietary operating system processes thousands of customer data points in hours—not weeks—to identify patterns human analysts might miss and accelerate the due diligence timeline.
+Our proprietary operating system processes thousands of customer data points in hours—not weeks—to identify patterns human analysts might miss.

 We Start with the Customer Job, Not the Product

-During due diligence, it's tempting to begin with what the company has built: features, market positioning, pricing, and existing customer metrics.
+During growth assessment, it's tempting to begin with what the company has built: features, market positioning, pricing, and existing customer metrics.
 We take a different approach, starting with the customer's Job to be Done—the goal they're hiring the product to help them achieve.

-When we help firms assess a potential acquisition, our first question is: What job is the customer trying to complete?
+When we evaluate a portfolio company's growth potential, our first question is: What job is the customer trying to complete?
 If that job is important, underserved, and persistent, it signals real market opportunity.
 If not, even a talented leadership team may struggle to sustain growth.

-Our Jobs to be Done analysis allows investors to:
+Our Jobs to be Done analysis allows portfolio companies to:

 - Identify whether the company is solving an urgent problem